Philippines buries dead, rebuilds after deadly storm

 "Core shelters may take time to build because of the requirements involved," Ramos told a radio interview.
 "There are environmental clearances to secure and you have to show the locations is not prone to floods or landslides."

-Interior Secretary Jesse Robredo said the president gave officials at least 50 million pesos ($1.14 million) to begin building new houses in the two cities.
+Interior Secretary Jesse Robredo said the president gave officials at least 50 million pesos (727,000 pounds) to begin building new houses in the two cities.

 MASS BURIAL